 The Post-Pandemic Economics of Retirement

-Tens of millions lost their jobs after mid-March 2020 and found themselves living on unemployment benefits with no hope of saving more for retirement.1 As of this writing, at least 100,000 small businesses have disappeared after losing the accumulated value their owners were counting on as a retirement nest egg.2 Some Americans have been forced to use new flexibility provided by Congress to withdraw money from their retirement plans to pay today’s bills.
-As I discussed more fully in an earlier post on the Studio, those of us with retirement savings invested in stock markets, including pension plans, have seen those savings shrink amidst unprecedented market volatility.
-Even though the markets have partially recovered, our confidence in the economy has not.3 Most tragically, thousands of families have lost loved ones including, in some cases, family breadwinners and caregivers whose loss adds economic uncertainty to the deep pain and trauma.
+Tens of millions lost their jobs after mid-March 2020 and found themselves living on unemployment benefits with no hope of saving more for retirement.1 As of this writing, several small businesses have disappeared after losing the accumulated value their owners were counting on as a retirement nest egg.
+Some Americans have been forced to use new flexibility provided by Congress to withdraw money from their retirement plans to pay today’s bills.
+As I discussed more fully in an earlier post, those of us with retirement savings invested in stock markets, including pension plans, have seen those savings shrink amidst unprecedented market volatility.
+Even though the markets have partially recovered, our confidence in the economy has not.2 Most tragically, thousands of families have lost loved ones including, in some cases, family breadwinners and caregivers whose loss adds economic uncertainty to the deep pain and trauma.

 For retirement savers who will work for another decade or more, there is time for markets to recover and for us to continue saving for our retirement dreams.
 But the economics of retirement have undeniably gotten worse for millions of other Americans, including those planning to retire in the next few months or years.
 Reduced savings and potentially lower incomes because of the loss of a family member or a lower wage in the first job after unemployment could mean less retirement income.
 Extreme market volatility may cause risk-averse retirement planners to shift their savings into safer investments with lower long-term returns, which also could mean less income in retirement.
 In turn, these new economic circumstances could force millions of Americans to downsize their retirement dreams, or even to postpone them and continue working to earn back the retirement savings and income they have lost, or to support themselves because they don’t have adequate savings.
 For these Americans and others, the pandemic and economic downturn have been difficult to bear and will have lasting consequences.